Home » Blog » 15 Things to Declutter (That Aren’t Things)

 I believe minimalism is less about the number of things you own and more about intentional thinking.
 It’s about considering the purpose and value something (physical possessions, ideas, or even people) brings into your life and then being intentional about what you choose to keep.

+This is why I’ve decided to share a different kind of decluttering list—a list of things to declutter that aren’t things.
 Instead of physical decluttering, I’m looking at ideas and mindsets that aren’t contributing to my life and could use letting go.

 15 Things To Declutter (A Different Decluttering List)